 Michell at Thornhill

-Michell left Havant and travelled to Yorkshire in 1767, where he was appointed Rector of the Church of St Michael and All Angels at Thornhill.
-He was invited there and sponsored by his good friend and local Lord of the Manor, Sir George Saville, who held many thousands of acres in the area and had much influence.
+At 43 years old Michell had left Havant and travelled to Yorkshire in 1767, where he was appointed Rector of the Church of St Michael and All Angels at Thornhill.
+He was invited there and sponsored by his good friend and local Lord of the Manor, Sir George Saville, who held many thousands of acres in the area and held much influence.
 Michell would have moved into the Rectory, known as “The Parson’s House”.
 On the 17th Century map by Christopher Saxton, the Rectory is shown standing in its own grounds, in what is now Thornhill’s Rectory Park.
+Here it is on the 19th Century map

 1767 was also the year that Michell was to give a reading of his newest scientific paper…with another catchy title: